codetriplett/spective/README.md

 ```

 ## Assets
 Assets provide painted versions of a geometry.
-The first value defines the coordinates and the second defines the image.
+The first value defines either the color or the coordinates of an image and the second defines the image.

+### Color
+Array of RGB integers from 0 to 255.

 ### Coordinates
 Every two numbers in the array define the horizontal and vertical placement of each vertex in the image.
 Values must be between 0 and 1.
 0 places it at the left or bottom edge of the image.
 1 places it at the right or top edge.